Advent of Code 2015 - Day 22 - Wizard Simulator 20XX

 Part 1

-Like the previous day the game is turn-based, however, this time we are able to spend mana in-exchnage for spells we can cast per-round.
-Certain spells have the ability to cause effects which can last between rounds.
-Due to this, we are unable to formulise the battle into a single calculation, so instead must simulate a given battle in its entirety.
-For part one, we are asked to work out what is the minimum about of mana we can spend and still win the battle.
+Like the previous day, the game is turn-based.
+However, this time we are able to spend mana in exchange for spells we can cast per round.
+Certain spells have the ability to cause effects that can last between rounds.
+Due to this, we are unable to formulate the battle into a single calculation, so instead, we must simulate a given battle in its entirety.
+For part one, we are asked to work out the minimum amount of mana we can spend and still win the battle.

-Based on the rules laid out within the problem specification, we begin by modeling how spells will be represented.
+Based on the rules laid out within the problem specification, we begin by modelling how spells will be represented.

 type Spell = {